calolive/demo-api-v3/README.md

 ### Docker ###

+If you want to run the demo in a container, Docker Desktop must be installed on your machine

 The project contains a minimal dockerfile with a php7+apache base image so that you can launch the demo behind an Apache web server in a container.

-If you want to run the demo in a container, Docker Desktop must be installed on your machine
+There is also a docker compose file with a volume that maps ./php/src on the local host to /var/www/html in the container, so that he changes made locally to the code are propagated to the container.

+To see your changes, just refresh the app web page.

+To launch the container type

+* docker-compose up

 ### Demo application usage ###